henye/AABO_MindSpore/README.md

-# AABO_mindspore
+# AABO_MindSpore
-Ported AABO with Huawei mindspore.
+Ported AABO with Huawei MindSpore.

 ## 1. Introduction
 Since MMDetection is used as the basis in the open source AABO project, only the original part of AABO was code ported for this project.